muneebbukhari555/devops-assessment/README.md

 **GitHub_Actions_Role_NAME** is the same role, we created earlier using Trraform to provide Github permission.
 Now we Assume this role using bash Script and deploy application in our EKS cluster manually.

 **Installation of Java Application and Sonarqube Server on EKS:**
 To Deploy Application manually using HELM CHART, use the bash Script  with flag -a.

+The application leverages SonarQube to ensure high code quality and maintainability.
+By integrating SonarQube into our development process, we automatically analyze our code for bugs, code smells, and security vulnerabilities.
+This continuous inspection helps us identify and address issues early, improving the overall reliability and security of our application.
+Using SonarQube, we maintain high standards, enhance our development efficiency, and deliver a robust product.

 For Deployment of SonarQube edit the file located at: sonarqube/values.yaml
 ```t
 ingress: